vivax3794/natrix/CONTRIBUTING.md

 Additionally natrix has important invariants in terms of its reactivity system that must not be invalidated.
 When implementing new features, try to build on existing functionality in order to minimize the risk of breaking these invariants.

+Natrix has two nightly "feature flags", `cfg(nightly)` and `cfg(feature = "nightly"`).
+Its important to understand their different usecases, `cfg(nightly)` is set automatically on nightly, and should be used for non-public facing optimizations. `cfg(feature = "nightly")` is set by the user, and should be used for public facing features that are only available on nightly.

 ## Pull Request Process
 1. If possible please try to run affected test suits before creating a PR.
 If you local machine takes too long the tests will always be run on CI anyway.
 2. Update documentation if necessary